frogssoldseparately/MMRTM/docs/classes/SettingsContainer.md

    * saved settings.
 Any omitted properties will carry over from
    * saved settings.
    * @param {string} key - The AddOn instance's key.
-   * @param {strign} stringIn - Parseable JSON used to overwrite saved settings.
+   * @param {string} stringIn - Parseable JSON used to overwrite saved settings.
 ```

 **default**